 - Help files provide detailed information on the software. - It is possible to use the SBE 63 without the SeatermV2 terminal program by sending direct commands from a dumb terminal or terminal emulator, such as Windows HyperTerminal. - Sea-Bird supplies the current version of our software when you purchase an instrument.
-As software revisions occur, we post the revised software on our FTP site.
-See our website (www.seabird.com) for the latest software version number, a description of the software changes, and instructions for downloading the software from the FTP site.
+As software revisions occur, we post the revised software on our website.
+See our website for the latest software version number, a description of the software changes, and instructions for downloading the software.

-Seasoft V2 was designed to work with a PC running Windows XP service pack 2 or later, Windows Vista, or Windows 7.
+Seasoft V2 was designed to work with a PC running Windows XP service pack 2 or later, Windows Vista, or Windows 7 (32-bit or 64-bit).